asarkar/build-time-tracker/README.md

 # build-time-tracker

 Gradle plugin that prints the time taken by the tasks in a build.
-Requires Java 8 or later.

 [![](https://github.com/asarkar/build-time-tracker/workflows/CI%20Pipeline/badge.svg)](https://github.com/asarkar/build-time-tracker/actions?query=workflow%3A%22CI+Pipeline%22)